Inheritance Tracking

 In this article:

-Strategies for detecting lost inheritances
+Strategies for finding lost inheritance

 The industry of inheritance tracing